anylots/DetectNet/README.md

 ##Introduction
-A system of object detection based on Yet-Another-EfficientDet-Pytorch,
+A system of object detection based on Yet-Another-EfficientDet-Pytorch